michael-rapp/Apriori/README.md

 The `count` variable, which is passed to the constructor of the builder in the example above, specifies the number of frequent item sets, which should be found.
 In addition, the `supportDelta`-method call allows to specify the value, the minimum support should successively be decreased by, starting with the value given by the ``maxSupport``-method.
 If not enough rules can be found until the support, which is specified by calling the ``minSupport``-method,  is reached, the search for frequent item sets is aborted.

 ## Generating Association Rules

+## Contact information

+For personal feedback or questions feel free to contact me via the mail address, which is mentioned on my [Github profile](https://github.com/michael-rapp).
+If you have found any bugs or want to post a feature request please use the [bugtracker](https://github.com/michael-rapp/Apriori/issues) to report them.

 ## References